noawe-boi/NoahsObsidianSync/Unfiltered/Physics IA3 word count test.md

 \end{document}
 ```
-**Figure 1:** *Calculated LCOE by technology and category for 2024 and 2030 (AUD)* (Graham et al., 2024).
+**Figure 1:** *Calculated LCOE by technology and category for 2024 to 2050 (AUD)* (Graham et al., 2024).

-Clearly solar PV demonstrates the lowest LCOE, which is currently 0.16 $\$/kWh$.
-The closest nuclear technology to this is large scale nuclear, which is currently priced at 0.40 $\$/kWh$.
+Clearly solar PV demonstrates the lowest LCOE, being 0.16 $\$/kWh$.
+The closest nuclear technology to this is large scale nuclear, which is currently has costs of 0.40 $\$/kWh$.
 While the gap between solar PV and nuclear facilities is predicted to shrink, solar is consistently predicted to be the cheapest option for the foreseeable future.

 ##### Capital costs
 This is likely due to higher capital, or setup, costs for nuclear options.
 The U.S Department of energy's "*Capital Cost Estimates For Utility Scale Electricity Generating Plants*" further breaks down these capital costs.
 Financing was estimated to increase capital cost by an additional $\approx 30\%$ due to the large magnitude, long term, and high risk loans required for construction
 (Leidos Engineering, LLC, 2016).
 The cost of large scale nuclear in Australia is currently predicted to be $\approx \$9000/kW$ in capacity, and is expected to be as low as $\approx \$ 8000 /kW$ by 2050 (Graham et al., 2024).

-The cost of uranium fuel in America was 0.46 cents/$kWh$ in 2021.
-Australia is one of the largest uranium producing countries in the world, so acquiring fuel locally should hypothetically decrease this cost further, however, the cost of fuel is a only minor contributor to LOCE cost in comparison to startup.
-It is estimated that $60\%$ of LCOE is attributed to capital costs.
-(World Nuclear Association, 2020)
+The cost of uranium fuel in America was 0.46 cents/$kWh$ in 2021 (Leidos Engineering, LLC, 2016).
+Australia is one of the largest uranium producing countries in the world, so acquiring fuel locally should hypothetically decrease this cost further, however, the cost of fuel is a only minor contributor to LOCE.
+It is estimated that $60\%$ of LCOE is attributed to capital costs (World Nuclear Association, 2020).

 The largest capital costs in solar PV systems are the mechanical and electrical systems, and equipment.
 The procurement and instillation of these components account for $\approx 80\%$ of capital costs (Leidos Engineering, LLC, 2016).
 Solar PV installations are generally less expensive, and take less time to construct.
 This translates to lower financing fees, and an overall lower LCOE.
 The current capital cost of large scale solar PV in Australia is $\approx\$1500/kW$, and is expected to be $\approx \$700/kW$ by 2050 (Graham et al., 2024).